Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/primitives.rst

 Subdivisions
    How many recursions are used to define the sphere.
-   At level 1 the Icosphere is an icosahedron, a solid with 20 equilateral triangular faces.
+   At level 1 the icosphere is an icosahedron, a solid with 20 equilateral triangular faces.
    Each increase in the number of subdivisions splits each triangular face into four triangles.

 .. note::